kshetline/tubular_time/README.md

 Here’s a skyviewcafe.com image for that extra-long day in the Marshall Islands, with two sunrises, two sunsets, and 24 hours, 6 minutes worth of daylight packed into a 47-hour day:

 <img src="https://shetline.com/readme/tubular-time/2.4.0/mhl_sep_30_1969.jpg" width=215 height=195 alt="Marshall Islands, September 30, 1969">

+## Leap Seconds, TAI, and Julian Dates

+UTC (Universal Coordinated Time) is not a uniform timescale.
+It is currently defined to track closely with another time standard, UT1, which is based on the slightly variable, and (in the long run) slowly lengthening rotation time of the Earth.
+Each single second of UTC is equal to one standard, atomically-defined second, but whole seconds are occasionally inserted (and, theoretically, might occasionally be deleted) to keep UTC within 0.9s of UT1.
+These seconds are called _leap seconds_.

+The current system for UTC was adopted in 1970 and implemented in 1972[*](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+UTC is only strictly defined relative to TAI starting in 1972 and going forward in time until the next announced omission or addition of a leap second.
+You can, however, create a **@tubular/time** `DateTime` instance using UTC while also using year values in the distant past or future.

+So how are dates and times outside of the well-defined range of UTC handled?

+The answer is that `DateTime` uses both extended UTC and UT1 outside of the well-defined UTC range.
+This works as follows:

+* For all dates prior to 1957, estimated UT1 is in effect.
+This is most accurate back to 1600, for which there is sufficient astronomical data for reasonable approximate conversions from UT1 to TAI and dynamical time.
+Further back in time less accurate approximations are in effect.
+* From 1957-1958, using a sliding weighted average, UT1 transitions to *proleptic* UTC.
+* From 1958-1972 *proleptic* UTC, [as proposed by Tony Finch](https://fanf.livejournal.com/69586.html), is used, with the first non-official leap second occurring at 1959-06-30 23:59:60.
+* From 1972 up until the latest updates provided by the [International Bureau of Weights and Measures](https://en.wikipedia.org/wiki/International_Bureau_of_Weights_and_Measures), well-defined UTC prevails, with the first official leap second occurring at 1972-06-30 23:59:60.
+* For a year to 18 months after the current time, or after the last defined leap second, *whichever is later*, a presumed leap-second-free span of UTC is projected to occur.
+* A sliding weighted average transition from UTC to estimated UT1 follows for the next 365 days.
+* Formulaic predicted UT1 is used for all later dates and times thereafter.

+> Note: It is possible (no sooner than 2023) that the use of leap seconds might be abandoned, depending on the results of the World Radiocommunication Conference that year.
+One possible outcome is that UTC will become locked to TAI, and allowed to drift further and further out of synchronization with UT1.

+All timezones other than TAI, ZONELESS, and DATELESS, such as Europe/London or Asia/Tokyo, are handled the same way as described for UTC above &mdash; simply at varying timezone offsets from UTC.

+### Leap second time values

+`DateTime` instances generally behave as if leap seconds do not exist. `DateTime` instances which express leap seconds can be created as follows:

+* By being directly parsed: `new DateTime('1972-06-30 23:59:60Z')`

 ## Global default settings